Cajac/picoCTF-Writeups/picoCTF_2019/General_Skills/Based.md

 ```

 Solving this manually will be tedious so lets automate it with the help of [pwntools](https://docs.pwntools.com/en/stable/index.html).
-Also note the 5 letter word `light` printed before the question.
+Also note the 5 letter word `light` is printed before the question.
 This looks like a bug that print the correct answer!

 ### Write a Python script